ecs-org/ecs-appliance/README.md

 ## Maintenance

+All snippets expect root.

 + activate /run/active-env.yml in current shell of appliance vm:
     + `. /usr/local/share/appliance/env.include; ENV_YML=/run/active-env.yml userdata_to_env ecs,appliance`
     + `. /usr/local/share/appliance/appliance.include` *GIT_SOURCE defaults and other functions

-+ manual run letsencrypt client (do not call as root): `gosu app dehydrated --help`

-+ enter a running ecs container
++ enter a running ecs container for most ecs commands it is not important to which instance (web,worker) you connect to, so ecs_ecs.web_1 is used in Examples

     + image = ecs, mocca, pdfas, memcached, redis
     + ecs .startcommand = web, worker, beat, smtpd

-    for most ecs commands it is not important to which instance (web,worker) you connect to, so ecs_ecs.web_1 is used in Examples

     + as root `docker exec -it ecs_image[.startcommand]_1 /bin/bash`
         + eg. `docker exec -it ecs_ecs.web_1 /bin/bash`